 I haven’t seen the movie yet, only the trailers so far.
-Needless to say, the trailers don’t give the full picture and I certainly cannot comment on accuracy of facts and content.
+Needless to say, the trailers don’t give the full picture and I certainly cannot comment on the accuracy of facts and content.

-Regardless of the controversy this film stirs up in the professional community, I would like to highlight this important point: Most people are unaware of the unintended consequences of divorce litigation.
+Regardless of the controversy, this film stirs up in the professional community, I would like to highlight this important point: Most people are unaware of the unintended consequences of divorce litigation.

 Most people have no idea what goes on in the divorce litigation process until they go through it.
 Many are shocked to find that things can spiral completely out of their control as they engage in a system that often creates more conflict than it resolves.